koka-lang/koka/doc/spec/spec.kk.md

 ### The layout algorithm

-Here we define the layout algorithm formally.
-A nice property of the layout algorithm is that it is performed on the token stream in between lexing and parsing, and is independent of both.
+A nice property of the layout
+algorithm is that it is performed on the token stream in-between lexing and parsing, and is independent of both.
 In particular, there are no intricate dependencies with the parser that lead to bizarrely complex layout rules, as is the case in languages like [Haskell] or [JavaScript].